semosso/100-days-of-code/log.md

 <b>Day 1: December 20, 2018, Thursday</b>

-During off time at work, did most of the Basic HTML and HTML tutorial on freeCodeCamp.
+Progress: During off time at work, did most of the Basic HTML and HTML5 tutorial on freeCodeCamp.

-Doubtful about whether I should keep working on front or back-end stuff, especially if I'll be able to find back-end projects to keep me motivated throughout.
+Thoughts: Doubtful about whether I should keep working on front or back-end stuff, especially if I'll be able to find back-end projects to keep me motivated throughout.

 <b>Day 2: December 21, 2018, Thursday</b>